 As time went on and I got married and had a family of my own, I kept up with the La Vigilia tradition but I've broadened my culinary horizons quite a bit.
 My grandmother fried those shrimp and scallops and put the squid in her g̶r̶a̶v̶y̶ sauce because that’s what everybody liked.
 Now I change things up here and there and love try new seafood and recipes.

 Here’s what’s on my menu this Christmas Eve.
-As you can see, I'm not making seven fishes this year, especially with a vegetarian and a picky eater in the house.
+As you can see, I'm not making seven fishes this year, especially with a picky eater in the house.
 So Feast of the Four Fishes it is, folks, and I promise you it will be just as good.
 I hope you’ll give these recipes a try.
 They are delish, full of flavor and couldn't be any simpler to prepare.

 Oh and before I forget!
 Una cena senza vino e come un giorno senza sole!
 That means "a day without wine is a day without sunshine".
 I'd suggest pairing these dishes with a good white wine or chardonnay: Belfiore Chardonnay Trevenezie I.G.T. or Cantina Di Solopaca Fiano would be perfecto!